Guidance note on the impact on exempt European lawyers of the Government's Statutory Instrument on the basis of a 'no deal' EU exit scenario

 Alternatively, your firm will need to apply to become a licensed body prior to then.
 Section 18(3) LSA will apply with the effect that your authorisation will continue after the end of that period for 90 days if your firm is a recognised body that has non-authorised owners or managers.

-However, you will be in breach of the SRA Handbook and, in particular, Rule 13.1 the SRA Practice Framework Rules 2011 as your firm will no longer satisfy the eligibility requirements to be a recognised body.
+However, you will be in breach of the SRA’s Standards and Regulations and, in particular, Rule 1.1 of the SRA Authorisation of Firms Rules as your firm will no longer satisfy the eligibility requirements to be a recognised body.
 Therefore, it is important that you take steps to comply before the end of the transitional period.

-Yes - there is nothing in the SI that seems to prevent this.
+Yes - there is nothing in the SI that seems to prevent this up to the end of the transition period; 31 December 2020.
 More

-EU lawyers can therefore continue to apply to us for EEL status after exit day.
-This will enable them to become owners or managers of English and Welsh law firms as now.
-They should be aware, however, that under our present proposals, they will be passported to RFL status before the end of after the transitional period - i.e. 31 December 2020.
-There is further information and advice containing the application to become an EEL.
+EU lawyers who meet the statutory requirements referred to above can therefore continue to become owners and managers of recognised bodies after exit day.
+They should be aware, however, that under our present proposals, they will be passported to RFL status at the end of the transitional period - i.e. 31 December 2020.

 If you require any further assistance, please contact the Professional Ethics helpline.